parizeaujj/NBA_Betting_App/artifacts/architecture.md

 # Resource Management

 The application is not memory-constrained, so the Firebase database can handle all the accounts, bets, and the rest of the app information.
-The CronJob component from the webscraper is prevented from overloading the server by killing the child process in case a CronJob process is still active when trying to run again.
+The CronJob component from the web scraper is prevented from overloading the server by killing the child process in case a CronJob process is still active when trying to run again.

 # Security